 A fresh approach to technical analysis utilizing a full view (multi-time frame) integrated analytical system.
 Has the bear market ended?
 Is the rebound lasting?
 Everybody wants an answer but nobody can provide one with a good degree of confidence.
 While fundamental analysis is notoriously weak when it comes to market timing decisions and price target forecasts, technical analysis is equally timid in providing any concrete answers to the above fundamentally important questions for market participants.
 No existing system has produced a firm answer with a respectable degree of conviction.
 This book will present a system to answer those questions with a high degree of confidence.
 Xin Xie is the Director for Institute of International Trade and Investment at the Upper Yangtze River Economic Research Center, Chongqing University of Business and Technology and PRC Ministry of Education.
 He has a PhD in Economics from Columbia University in New York and a Master of Arts Degree in Statistics at Zhongnan University of Finance in China.
 He has extensive experiences in banking and investment industries as Senior Economists and Strategists in Bank of America and UBS AG.

-Stay up-to-date with this collection of papers presented at the 69th Conference on Glass Problems at The Ohio State University.
+This issue contains a collection of papers presented at the 70th Conference on Glass Problems at The Ohio State University, Columbus, Ohio.
 Topics include melting and molding, refractories, and environmental issues and new products.